 The following services are available to Medicaid-enrolled members.
 See below for more details.
-Call Member Services at 1-888-788-4408, TTY/TDD: 711 or talk to your PCP and/or Health Home for more information about these services.
+Call Member Services at 1-888-788-4408, TTY/TDD: 711 or talk to your PCP and/or health home for more information about these services.

-- · Ambulance for emergency care - · Audiology services to evaluate hearing loss on both outpatient and inpatient basis - · Behavioral health - · Care while you are pregnant - · Case management - · Checkups for children\, pregnant individuals, and Qualified Medicare Beneficiary (QMB) - · Children's services including routine dental care - Chiropractic services are covered services for QMB Dual eligible members regardless of age, if Medicare approved. - · Emergency medical and surgical services related to dental (oral) care - Adult emergency dental benefits up to \$1,000 per contract year (Oct 1- Sept 30) when provided by a licensed physician or dentist.
+- Ambulance for emergency care. - Audiology services to evaluate hearing loss on both an outpatient and inpatient basis.
+This includes augmentative and alternative communication devices (AAC) for both speech generating and non-speech generating equipment.
+For help finding a provider, contact your care manager or member services. - Behavioral health. - Care while you are pregnant. - · Case management. - Checkups for children, pregnant individuals, and Qualified Medicare Beneficiary (QMB). - Children's services, including routine dental care. - Chiropractic services for QMB dual-eligible members regardless of age, if Medicare approved. - Emergency medical and surgical services related to dental (oral) care.

+- Adult emergency dental benefits up to \$1,000 per contract year (Oct.
+1 through Sept.
+30) when provided by a licensed physician or dentist.
 Adult emergency dental covers medically necessary emergency dental care and extractions for members who have a serious dental problem that results in severe pain and/or infection.

+- This \$1,000 emergency dental benefit does not apply to members who have cancer of the jaw, neck, or head; members who are having transplants; members in the hospital who are on ventilators; or American Indian / Alaska Native (AI/AN) members who are getting dental care services at an HIS/638 facility.
+Please call your Care Manager to help with care coordination.

+- Dialysis.

+- Disease management.

+- Doctor's visits.

+- Emergency or urgent care medical treatment.

+- Eyeglasses or contacts for children.

-This \$1,000 emergency dental benefit does not apply to members who have cancer of the jaw, neck, or head; members who are having transplants; or members in the hospital members who are on ventilators.
-Please call your Care Manager to help with care coordination. - Dialysis - · Disease management - · Doctor's visits - · Emergency or Urgent Care medical treatment - · Eyeglasses or contacts for children, or adults only after cataracts are removed - · Family planning / birth control - Foot and ankle care services for adults, including wound care, treatment of pressure ulcers, fracture care, reconstructive surgeries, and limited bunionectomy services. - · Healthcare services including screenings, diagnosis and medically necessary treatments - Home and Community Based Services (HCBS) - Hospital care: Arizona Complete Health-Complete Care Plan covers inpatient hospital services.
-If you need to be admitted to a hospital and it is not an emergency, your doctor or specialist will arrange for you to go to a hospital in the Arizona Complete Health-Complete Care Plan network and will follow your care even if you need other doctors during your hospital stay.
+- Eyeglasses or contacts for adults only after cataracts are removed.

+- Family planning (birth control).

+- Foot and ankle care services for adults, including wound care, treatment of pressure ulcers, fracture care, reconstructive surgeries, and limited bunionectomy services.

+- Healthcare services including screenings, diagnosis, and medically necessary treatments.

+- Home- and community-based services (HCBS).

+- Hospital care: Arizona Complete Health-Complete Care Plan covers inpatient hospital services.
+If you need to be admitted to a hospital and it is not an emergency, your PCP or specialist will arrange for you to go to a hospital in the Arizona Complete Health-Complete Care Plan network and will follow your care even if you need other providers during your hospital stay.
 Arizona Complete Health-Complete Care Plan must approve all services.
-To find out if a hospital is in the network or if you have any other questions on hospital services, please call Member Services 1-888-788-4408, TTY/TDD: 711 or go to the provider directory on Arizona Complete Health-Complete Care website at https://findaprovider.azcompletehealth.com/location.
-If you have an emergency and are admitted to the hospital, you or a family member or friend should let your doctor know as soon as possible but no later than 24 hours after you were admitted to the hospital.
+To find out if a hospital is in the network or if you have any other questions on hospital services, please call Member Services at 1-888-788-4408, TTY/TDD: 711 or use the provider directory at findaprovider.azcompletehealth.com/location.
+If you have an emergency and are admitted to the hospital, you or a family member or friend should let your PCP know as soon as possible but no later than 24 hours after you were admitted to the hospital.
+Hospital services may include, but are not limited to:

+- Blood and blood plasma.

+- Intensive care.

+- Laboratory, X-ray, and imaging services.

+- Medicines.

+- Nursing care.

+- Operating room and hospital care.

+- Services of doctors, surgeons, or specialists.

+- Immunizations (shots).

+- Insulin pumps.